 About the ACCL

-The Academic Complex Computer Lab, or ACCL, is the central, open-access computer lab on the Arizona Western College and Northern Arizona University in Yuma campus.
+The Academic Complex Computer Lab, or ACCL, is the central, open-access computer lab at the Arizona Western College and Northern Arizona University in Yuma.
 The ACCL is an integral component of the ongoing partnership between Arizona Western College and Northern Arizona University in Yuma.
 First opened in January 1997, the ACCL serves the computing technology needs of students from both institutions, as well as the general community.

 Frequently Asked Questions

-The ACCL has 40+ computer workstations, the majority of which run Microsoft Windows 10.
+The ACCL has 40+ computer workstations, most of which run Microsoft Windows 10.
 Mac computers are not available in this facility.
 The ACCL features a wide range of software, from Adobe Acrobat Reader to AutoCAD and SPSS.
 Most of the software used in classes taught by AWC and NAU in Yuma is available for student use in the ACCL.
-In addition, internet applications such as web browsers and e-mail programs, as well as general productivity applications like Microsoft Office are available for use.
+In addition, internet applications such as web browsers and e-mail programs, as well as general productivity applications like Microsoft Office, are available for use.

 The ACCL is open to all students of AWC and NAU in Yuma.
 The general public is also welcome to use the ACCL on a space available basis, provided they are 18 years or older and bring a valid photo ID.

 Students registered with AWC and/or NAU in Yuma just login into any of the ACCL computers by using their NAU or AWC credentials.
 The general public and one-time users with a picture ID may access the lab with a visitor account assigned by the lab staff.

 The ACCL is manned by one full time staff as well as a limited number of part-time lab assistants, all of whom are willing and eager to lend a hand.
 The lab staff will be happy to assist you, whether you are a computer novice starting from scratch or a seasoned veteran looking for a few pointers.

 The ACCL is located on AWC/NAU-Yuma campus in the Academic Complex building, room AC156.